jstp/jstp-uri/README.md

 > The _JSON Transfer Protocol Uniform Resource Identifier_ recommendation

-The JSTP URI is an URL format for describing JSTP Endpoints.
+The JSTP URI is an URI format for describing JSTP Endpoints.

 The current version of the recommendation is the [JSTP/0.6 URI 1.0 Draft](version/1.0/index.md).